Toepfer-Lab/Cobra2D/README.md

 Examples of the use of this package can be found in the examples folder.
 There are examples that demonstrate the functions but also an XML file that shows how the parameters are stored.

-### Installation
-After cloning the repository, the package can be installed in the current Python environment using pip.
-So, in a terminal, the package can be installed with the following commands.

 ### Visualization
 The package also provides the possibility to get an overview of the created settings with the help of an animated or unanimated graphic.